shinnn/node-read-glob/README.md

 *error*: `Error` if it fails to read the file, otherwise `null`
 *contents*: `Array` of [`Buffer`](http://nodejs.org/api/buffer.html#buffer_class_buffer) or `String` (according to `encoding` option)

 The second argument will be an array of file contents whose order depends on the globbing result.

+Note that it automatically strips [UTF-8 byte order mark](http://en.wikipedia.org/wiki/Byte_order_mark#UTF-8) from results.

 ```javascript
 var readGlob = require('read-glob');